What is confidentiality? Who is a confidential resource?

 University Employees

-The University requires its employees to report instances of sex-based discrimination, sexual harassment, sexual misconduct or interpersonal violence that they learn about to the Director of Regulatory Compliance/Title IX Coordinator.
+The University requires its employees to report instances of sex-based discrimination, sexual harassment, sexual misconduct or interpersonal violence that they learn about to the Interim Title IX Coordinator, Marissa Watson.
 These reporting methods serve to keep the University community safe and our institution compliant under Title IX, University policy, and state and federal law.
 Under Title IX, the University has a responsibility to provide a safe environment for members of the University community that does not interfere with their ability to pursue an education or participate in a University activity.